-- A: At an annual meeting at which a quorum is present, the following votes will be necessary to elect directors, to ratify the appointment of the independent auditors, to approve the advisory vote on the compensation of Named Executive Officers and approve a frequency for future executive compensation votes described in this proxy statement: - Each director shall be elected by the vote of a majority of the votes cast with respect to the director.
-For purposes of this vote, a majority of the votes cast means that the number of shares voted "for" a director must exceed the number of shares voted "against" that director (excluding abstentions). - Ratification of the appointment of Ernst & Young LLP as independent auditors for the year ending December 31, 2011 requires the affirmative vote of the majority of shares present and entitled to vote.
+- A: At an annual meeting at which a quorum is present, the following votes will be necessary to elect directors, to ratify the appointment of the independent auditors and to approve the advisory vote on the compensation of Named Executive Officers described in this proxy statement: - Each director shall be elected by the vote of a majority of the votes cast with respect to the director.
+For purposes of this vote, a majority of the votes cast means that the number of shares voted "for" a director must exceed the number of shares voted "against" that director (excluding abstentions). - Ratification of the appointment of Ernst & Young LLP as independent auditors for the year ending December 31, 2012 requires the affirmative vote of the majority of shares present and entitled to vote.
 Abstentions are counted as votes present and entitled to vote and have the same effect as votes against the proposal. - Approval of the advisory vote on the compensation of Named Executive Officers requires the affirmative vote of the majority of shares present and entitled to vote.
-Abstentions are counted as votes present and entitled to vote and have the same effect as votes against the proposal. - You may vote on whether the advisory vote on executive compensation should be included in the Company's proxy statement every 1, 2 or 3 years, or you may abstain from voting on the matter.
-The frequency (every 1, 2 or 3 years) that receives the highest number of votes will be deemed to be the choice of the stockholders.
+Abstentions are counted as votes present and entitled to vote and have the same effect as votes against the proposal.